 Parents’ Expectation as an Eternal Topic

 Leaving the inaccuracy of Su Mingzhe’s salary aside, living up to your parents’ expectations is an eternal topic between Asian kids and their parents.
-In “All is Well”, it appears that Su Mingzhe doesn’t have any choice but to put his
+In “All is Well”, it appears that Su Mingzhe doesn’t have any choice but to put his wishes before his own needs and feelings.

 “In America, people will always tell me, ‘Money can’t buy happiness.
 Do what you love,’” writes Jimmy O.Yang, best known for playing the Chinese app developer Jian-Yang on the HBO comedy Silicon Valley.
 “In my Chinese family, my dad always tells me: ‘Pursuing your dreams is for losers.
 Doing what you love is how you become homeless.’”

-While Jimmy O.Yang was lucky enough to have the courage to pursue his own dream and discover his own path, more Asian kids are like Su Mingzhe, who internalize their parents’ expectations as a measurement of their own self-worth and who fear
+While Jimmy O.Yang was lucky enough to have the courage to pursue his own dream and discover his own path, more Asian kids are like Su Mingzhe, who internalize their parents’ expectations as a measurement of their own self-worth and who fear off the rails as a model citizen.
+When dealing with family issues, Su Mingzhe always says to his siblings, “You really let me down.”
+He tries to act like the head of the family after his mother’s death, taking the place of his mother and projecting his expectations onto his siblings.

 At the end of the TV series, Su Mingzhe goes back to the United States and continues his life as a software engineer.
 However, the theme of the series lives on in reality: the overbearing Asian parents and their children who try so hard to (or not to) live up to their expectation.
 The parenting style of Asian families is brought to the screen, criticized from time to time, but still unshakable.